cwebber/rebooting-the-web-of-trust-fall2017/draft-documents/smarm.md

     modules (or even simply supplying utilities as arguments to the program) fit in.

+## Language environment

+-   Must also be constrained in both space and time
+    -   space: Execution is done within a limited memory environment (can this be done consistently without having to assign our own costs / implementing our own garbage collector?)
+    -   time: Implementations may need to "count" execution steps and halt a program that runs for too many steps.
+-   execution environment
+    -   compiles to native code for production, with appropriate obfuscation to prevent side channel attacks
+    -   however "development environment" can be more loose for fast "live hacking" (have a mutable toplevel, etc)
+    -   Many lisps have long supported both interpreted and compiled code so we don't need to "make a choice"

+## Canonicalization

 ## Up for consideration

+While undelimited continuations are omitted, Delimited continuations could potentially be supported, as invoking these is similar to calling a procedure which returns.
+Some analysis on how delimited continuations affect capabilities, and the extent to which they are useful (or overkill) in the described system should be explored.

+Will we support writing hygenic macros within the language?
+Some constructs supplied to the base environment will be written within hygenic macros, but whether a user of the language can feasibly use syntax-rules / syntax-case and friends is up for debate.
+Passing macros between modules in something like W7 which fundamentally is a run-time system seems infeasible.
+However, it is likely and even recommended that many of the syntax forms provided to the initial environment are written using hygenic macros.

+ - [SRFI-71](https://srfi.schemers.org/srfi-71/srfi-71.html) let/let\*/letrec.  r5rs already specifies multiple value
+   return (a great feature!) but utilizing them via call-by-values is painful.
 -   Type annotations?
     These are not necessarily "necessary", as our language is already appropriately constrained.